dawids222/DI-Lite/README.md

 // dependency can have a tag to distinguish dependencies of the same type Container.Single<DependencyType>("tag0", () => new DependencyImp());

 // parameter of type 'IDependencyProvider' can be passed.
-For Single and Factory this will be an instance of 'Container'.
-For Scoped it will be 'ScopedContainer' (mostly useful for that case).
+This is instance on which we invoke 'Get' method.
 Container.Single<DependencyType>(provider => new DependencyImp());
 // we can specify tag Container.Single<DependencyType>("tag1", provider => new DependencyImp());